HannaBerggren/Love-Barista/TESTING.md

 * Only the admin can make a post puplished.
 * If the user try to create a account, a text is shown if they havn't filled in the form correct.
 * It's not possible to add a post unless the user has an account.
-* The user can like all blogpost if they have an account and are logged in.
+* The user can like all blogposts if they have an account and are logged in.
 * The user can only delete/edit their own blogpost.
-* The admin/staff can delete/edit all posts.
+* The admin can delete/edit all posts.

 #### Navigation
 | Feature               | Test Performed                                                        | Result  |